 Your PC is not unlike a car that requires routine maintenance.
 Computers actually require a weekly, monthly and annual computer maintenance schedule.
 Computer maintenance should be performed at certain time intervals, and if that maintenance schedule is ignored, your computer speed will suffer and you could ultimately experience a computer system failure.
 Getting on a computer maintenance schedule or setting your PC to automatically perform weekly computer maintenance can help keep your computer optimized and running good for years to come.

 Weekly Computer Maintenance Schedule

-Virus Scan – While we recommend a virus scanner that updates daily and provides real-time protection, you should also run a full scan once a week.
+Full Virus Scan – While we recommend a virus scanner that updates daily and provides real-time protection, you should also run a full scan once a week.
 Check in your antivirus preferences for instructions on how to setup a weekly full scan.

 Monthly Computer Maintenance Schedule